k0l1ka/Tic-tac-toe/README.md

 -- the process of game is simple (there are some tips). two players use executable files - first and second - to send and receive info

--- at the and of game all three processes are terminated by themselves.
+-- at the end of game all three processes are terminated by themselves.

 NOTE: to play the game for the second time you should wait for a moment in order socket_adress to be left free by server from the previous time
 ____________________________________________________________________________________________________________________________